tatey/tatey.com/_posts/2009-04-29-jekyll-meets-dreamhost-automated-deployment-for-jekyll-with-git.markdown

 ---
 layout: post
-title: Jekyll meets DreamHost.
-Automated deployment for Jekyll with Git
+title: Jekyll Meets DreamHost.
+Automated Deployment For Jekyll With Git
 ---

 It has been just under a month since I launched this blog, and the first thing I promised myself was to automate deployment.
 If you have an existing [GitHub](http://github.com) account you might want to consider [GitHub Pages](http://pages.github.com/), it's quick and easy.